 With 6 credit agreements for 10 properties, maintenance reserves amounting to kEUR 75.4 per month have been agreed under loan agreements.
-In addition, there are one-off maintenance reserves of kEUR 85.0 (previous year: kEUR 573.5).
+In addition, there are one-off maintenance reserves already made in the amount of kEUR 85.0 (previous year: kEUR 573.5).
 As of the balance sheet date, maintenance reserves of kEUR 2,282.0 (previous year: kEUR 1,861.3) were accrued.
 An order for maintenance measures is possible against invoice.